The Dead Internet

 The Dead Internet's creative archives serve a purpose their original creators never anticipated: they are the primary training data for the AI models that generate synthetic creative consciousness.
 Kael Mercer's generative system, Relief Corporation's content pipeline, and every other synthetic creativity engine in the Sprawl was trained on pre-Cascade neural recordings recovered from these archives.

-Traces of specific pre-Cascade artists surface in synthetic output: Adaeze Nwosu's vocal patterns appear in 3% of Mercer's compositions.
+Traces of specific pre-Cascade artists surface in synthetic output: Adaeze Nwosu's vocal patterns appear in 3% of Mercer's compositions, an echo of the dead influencing the machines through training data.

 The Completing Messages